dwwe2017/php-orm-rf-module-skeletton/README.md

 ````
 npm run build
 ````
-The command now starts a watcher that automatically compiles the .jsx files in the "src / fronted" directory with every change and saves them in the folder "src / views".
-To stop the build / watch process, simply press Ctrl + C.
+The command starts a watcher that automatically compiles the .jsx files in the ```src/fronted``` directory with every change and saves them in the folder ```src/views```.
+To stop the watch process, simply press Ctrl + C.
 ___
 #### Recommendation on the topic .gitignore

-Please note that you must add the following lines to the .gitignore file, as they will probably not lose anything in productive operation:
+Please note that you must add the following lines to the ```.gitignore``` file, as they will probably not lose anything in productive operation:
 ````gitignore
 /config/*
 !/config/default-config.php.dist